Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    we present the conventions and terminology used throughout
    this document.
 In section 4 we present use cases and
    workflows related to media ingest and the two profiles/interfaces
    presented.
-Sections 5-9 will detail the protocol and
-   the two different interfaces defined.
+Sections 5-9 will detail the two different protocol interfaces defined.

 # Conventions and Terminology # {#conventions}